Introducing Career Planning, the next generation of upskilling and career development

 What inspired us to create Career Planning

 By now, most leaders know that the employee value proposition is getting an update.
 Today, we’re seeing this in the form of elevated turnover rates and quiet quitting, which indicates that many organizations are struggling to deliver against their workforce’s expectations.
 Visibility into career growth opportunities is a big part of the change employees want to see.
-Our research shows that a lack of growth opportunities is the number one reason people leave their companies.

 For Gloat, Career Planning is a natural progression, building on our Talent Marketplace’s capabilities.
 Having brought Talent Marketplaces to life at many of the world’s leading global organizations, we understand the supply and demand of talent within an organization and how to match employee skills and aspirations to opportunities.
 This, in turn, has provided us with a rich data set on both employee capabilities and what tasks and skills are needed to excel in specific roles.